Storytelling through PR video

 I came across this campaign when I was hoaxed into thinking that fictional company, ComputerTan , really could turn my PC screen into a sunbed.
 Then later, as one of the CIPR Excellence Awards judges I deliberated if we should give an award to a hoax campaign but agreed that this was a brave, well orchestrated campaign that cleverly tackled an issue that young sunbed tanning audience would otherwise blank.

-What are your favourite marketing or PR video?
+What are your favourite marcomms videos?
 Please get in touch with me to share them.